You will have the opportunity to develop clinical trials that benefit your research, with your priorities.

 New Members must be personally recommended by two existing Full Members who must be named as nominating members on the application form.
 Full Members may choose from a membership term of one, three or five years.

-We understand that you may need the support of the ALLG members and staff to do your job.
 If you are a data manager, research nurse or trial coordinator who has an affiliation with an ALLG trial, you are welcome to apply for an Associate Membership.

 An Associate Member of the company is a person who must participate in a Study under the supervision of a Principal Investigator (PI)